 - The trucking company, if they owned the vehicle and employed the driver

 - The party that loaded and secured the cargo, if different from the truck driver/company

 Our attorneys launch an investigation to determine where along the chain of events the cargo became unsecured and led to the accident.
 Then, we work with insurance companies on your behalf to negotiate a settlement that takes into account the full scope of your injuries and losses – including your medical bills, lost paychecks, property damage, and pain and suffering – both now and in the future.
 If we can’t come to a favorable settlement, we are always prepared to take your case to trial to ensure you are compensated fairly.

-At Wilt & Associates, our Kentucky truck accident attorneys understand how to take on the trucking companies and win.
+At Wilt Injury Lawyers, our Kentucky truck accident attorneys understand how to take on the trucking companies and win.
 We’re ready to investigate the cause of your accident, evaluate the severity of your injuries, and work to secure financial compensation for all of your losses.
 When you’re ready to discuss your claim, call our offices at 502-253-9110 or reach out through our contact form.
 We serve individuals and families in Louisville and Lexington, and throughout the state.